arnaud-deprez/gsemver/docs/cmd/gsemver_bump.md

                                                The strategy is defined in json and looks like {"branchesPattern":"^milestone-.*$", "preReleaseTemplate":"alpha"} for example.
                                                This will use pre-release alpha version for every milestone-* branches.
                                                You can find all available options https://godoc.org/github.com/arnaud-deprez/gsemver/pkg/version#BumpBranchesStrategy
-      --build-metadata-template string         Use build metadata template which will give something like X.Y.Z+<build>.
+      --build string                           Use build metadata template which will give something like X.Y.Z+<build>.
                                                You can also use go-template expression with context https://godoc.org/github.com/arnaud-deprez/gsemver/pkg/version#Context and http://masterminds.github.io/sprig functions.
                                                This flag cannot be used with --pre-release* flags and take precedence over them.
   -h, --help                                   help for bump
-      --pre-release-overwrite X.Y.Z-SNAPSHOT   Use pre-release overwrite option to remove the pre-release identifier suffix which will give a version like X.Y.Z-SNAPSHOT if pre-release=SNAPSHOT
-      --pre-release-template string            Use pre-release template version such as 'alpha' which will give a version like 'X.Y.Z-alpha.N'.
+      --pre-release string                     Use pre-release template version such as 'alpha' which will give a version like 'X.Y.Z-alpha.N'.
                                                You can also use go-template expression with context https://godoc.org/github.com/arnaud-deprez/gsemver/pkg/version#Context and http://masterminds.github.io/sprig functions.
                                                This flag is not taken into account if --build-metadata is set.
+      --pre-release-overwrite X.Y.Z-SNAPSHOT   Use pre-release overwrite option to remove the pre-release identifier suffix which will give a version like X.Y.Z-SNAPSHOT if pre-release=SNAPSHOT
 ```

 ### Options inherited from parent commands